gggraph/Genesis/contractexample.md

 ## Iterate through account data

 To read the contract storage, the only instruction you should know is **STRDB** .
 A mnemonic for "STORAGE-READ-BYTES".
 In the same way STAPP instruction works, STRDB will use general registers value as arguments to the read proccess.
-This design was choosen because of the limit of OPCODE map.
+This design was choosen because of the limitation of instruction mapping, an instruction without operands will take less slots, currently one.

 This example will check if an account possess a given art.
 Arguments of the call will be the art pointer in the storage and the account pointer in the storage.